 The leatherback turtle can travel 10,000 miles (16,000 km) or more each year in search of jellyfish

 Wondering what to do on a Sunday night in Tobago?
-Each Sunday night the locals and visitors flock to Buccoo village for the legendary street party.
+Each Sunday night, the locals and visitors flock to Buccoo village for the legendary street party.
 Sunday school – an outdoor street party with steel drum music and delicious food, is a must-have experience in Tobago.
 An evening with the famous steel drum music and DJ who takes over later in the evening is an ideal way to sample Tobagonian social life.

-	The Tobago Plantations boardwalk in Lowlands is one of Tobago`s treasures
+The Tobago Plantations boardwalk in Lowlands is one of Tobago`s treasures.

 Next along the coast is picturesque Castara Bay.
 A small fishing village located up north on the west side of the island is an ideal place to spend some time relaxing.
-An unspoiled bay with numerous coconut palm trees, fishing boats and calm waters with a reef quite close to the shore has a laid-back feel.
-Castara bay with low-key guest houses and Castara Retreat is a popular stop on the island`s tour.
+An unspoiled bay with numerous coconut palm trees, fishing boats, and calm waters with a reef quite close to the shore has a laid-back feel.
+Castara bay with low-key guest houses and Castara Retreat is a popular stop on the island`s excursion.
 Make sure you don`t miss that.

 TIP: Castara waterfall in the nearby rainforest is only an easy walk from the bay.

 If you are looking to get well off the beaten track, there are few places more undiscovered that touristy Pigeon Point.
 Tucked away between the sleepy fishing village of Castara and Parlatuvier, Englishman`s bay is one of Tobago`s real jewels.
 A beautiful horseshoe of yellow sand that lies on the edge of the untouched rainforest, Englishman`s bay is not well known to many tourists.
 With its green-blue water and lots of coconut and palm trees, it`s no wonder Englishman`s bay offers extraordinary views all year round.